PoptropicaSahil/Stable-diffusion-from-scratch/README.md

 # Coding Stable Diffusion from Scratch

+## NOTE :/
+> **STABILITY AI HAS DEPRECIATED THE MODELS NOW.
+The models can no longer be downloaded.**

-> Like my previous implementation, this repo is a code follow-along excercise by the [excellent tutorial](https://www.youtube.com/watch?v=ZBKpAp_6TGI) by Umar Jamil `@hkproj`.
+Like my previous implementation, this repo is a code follow-along excercise by the [excellent tutorial](https://www.youtube.com/watch?v=ZBKpAp_6TGI) by Umar Jamil `@hkproj`.
 He read more than 30 papers for the 5-hour video tutorial, which is already incredible.

 ```bash
 To ensure the code runs, the `data` folder should have the following files